Simca 1100: History

+— with 850 dealers selling four Simca models and 400 dealers selling four Rootes models.
+Results were dismal, and in late 1969, Chrysler announced it would henceforth market its Rootes and Simca products from its Chrysler-Plymouth Division.
+The Simca 1204 was imported to the United States through 1971, marketed next to another captive import, the Plymouth Cricket, at its Plymouth dealerships.

 Models

-The 1100 was one of the first hatchback designs to enter production, with a folding rear seat and in three and five-door variations.
-It was similar in concept to another French car, the Renault 16, which had been launched two years before.
+The 1967 Simca 1100 was one of the first hatchback designs to enter production with a folding rear seat, and in four body versions: three and five-door hatchbacks, as well as an equal-length four-door wagon, and a delivery van variant.
+It was similar in concept to an earlier French car, the Renault 16, which had been launched two years prior in the higher 'D' market segment and still used a longitudinal front mid-mounted engine, with the gearbox in front of it like a number of earlier front-wheel drive cars, including the original mass-produced hatchback, the 1961 Renault 4.
+When Renault then launched their "new" C-segment Renault 6 a year later, in 1968, it largely followed the design choices of the 1100.

 Different equipment levels were defined as LS, GL, GLS and "Special" tags.
 Three- and five-door estate cars were also included in the range.

 The car was fitted with Simca Type 315 petrol OHV "Poissy engines" with 944, 1118, and 1294 cc variants, depending on year and market.
 A "stroked" 1118 cc engine displacing 1.2 litres was introduced in 1971 to the UK market as the Simca 1204.
-It was also sold in the US in limited quantities.
+This badge and engine was also used in the US, where the car sold in limited quantities, beginning in 1969.
+The larger 1204 cc engine used in North America produces 62 hp; both the hatchback and station wagon models were offered.
+The car was not successful in America and Simca left the U.S. market in 1972.
 In 1974, the sporty TI appeared with the 1294 cc engine (82 PS), at the time when the car also saw a cosmetic redesign.
-Based on the 1100 chassis, the Matra engineering firm created a crossover derivation named Matra Rancho.
+Based on the 1100 chassis, the Matra engineering firm created an early, light family crossover derivation, variously named (Talbot) Matra (Simca) Rancho.

 The 1100 had a four-speed manual gearbox and room for five people.
 There was also a three-speed semi-automatic gearbox that required manual shifting but used an electronically activated clutch.
 The 1100s transmission configuration was the same as the one introduced by Fiat on the 1964 Autobianchi Primula, in that it was transverse and axial with the engine giving the "engine on one side, transmission on the other" layout copied on almost all "hatchbacks" and front wheel drive vehicles throughout the world ever since.
 In France, the 1100 was very successful, achieving best-seller status, but it was less competitive in non-European export markets.